 Build or Buy

-Every rapidly transforming organization needs an ever evolving and up-to-date system for managing Rewards Program.
+Every rapidly transforming organization needs an ever-evolving and up-to-date system for managing Rewards Program.
 So be careful while taking the Build or Buy decision.

 If you have an advanced and mature software engineering practice, you can build and manage the Rewards Program platform.
 But please be mindful about long-term people and technology investment.

 There are various advanced and ready-made solutions available in the market.
-Some of platforms are - Brierley, Antavo, OpenLoyalty, LoyalZoo, Loyalty Gator, The Loyalty Box, Smile.io, Zinrelo, and more.
+Some of the platforms are - Brierley, Antavo, OpenLoyalty, LoyalZoo, Loyalty Gator, The Loyalty Box, Smile.io, Zinrelo, and more.

 You can consider opting for the above-mentioned readymade Rewards Program platform for:

 - Storing reviews, doing Q&A, Referrals, Social Media connectivity